 Ultrafood offers the optimal combination of superfoods

-The company 8Venture wanted to develop on the basis of selected Superfoods a complete food with an optimal nutrient profile for humans, which covers the daily requirement of all necessary nutrients based on natural, complete food - and this with low calorie density.
+The company 8Venture wanted to develop on the basis of selected Superfoods a full-fledged food with an optimal nutrient profile for humans, which covers the daily requirement of all necessary nutrients based on natural, complete food - and this with low calorie density.
 At 8Venture, great importance was attached to natural ingredients, gentle processing, regionalism and a good eco-balance in order to protect the world's resources.
-No easy task!
+Not an easy task!

 The result of many months of development is the product Ultrafood: it delivers in a drink an optimal combination of selected, natural and gently processed superfoods, which provides the human body with all the important nutrients it needs, and this completely organic, natural and vegan.
 Due to the very high nutrient density of superfoods, a daily dose of Ultrafood from 150 g contains about as many nutrients as 1,5 kg fresh, healthy foods.
 Plant proteins have been combined so that their biological value reaches that of high quality animal proteins.
 Ultrafood is also an ideal food for vegans, enabling them to quickly and easily get all the nutrients they need.